amarce/kolla-ansible/doc/source/reference/networking/ovs-cleanup.rst

 cleanup it exits and remains stopped for manual reuse.
 The container itself creates a marker file ``/run/kolla/neutron_ovs_cleanup_done`` to prevent further automatic executions until the host is rebooted.
-If the container configuration changes, the playbook will recreate and run the container again the next time it is executed, even if the marker file exists.
+If the container configuration changes, the playbook recreates the container so the updated settings will be applied on the next run, but the container does not execute again while the marker file exists.

 Manual execution
 ----------------